 Clinical experiences, including integrated clinical experiences tied to various didactic courses, are interspersed throughout the curriculum to facilitate the integration of academic information with clinical practice.
 Full-time clinical experiences begin in the second half of Fall II, continue in Summer II, and culminate in Spring III.
-All of these clinical education experiences are full-time in health care institutions throughout the country and abroad, comprising a total of 36 weeks.
+These occur in health care institutions throughout the country and abroad, comprising a total of 36 weeks.

 A Scholarly Project, the investigational component of the DPT, is required of all students for graduation.
 This project enables the student to learn how to develop and implement inquiry into a narrowly defined topic of relevance to physical therapy.
-Students complete a critically appraised topic (CAT) under the guidance of a faculty mentor.
+Students complete a Master Project under the guidance of a faculty mentor.
 For students wanting a more intensive research experience, the Research Practicum is offered by applying for and being selected to work with a faculty member on an ongoing research project.